jonas-trms/bezier_curves/README.md

 ```

 # Execution
-Argument: path for the generated image
+Argument: path for the generated image.

-The program will ask the user to set a canvas size
+The program will ask the user to set a canvas size.

 # Commands
 When the progam is running, you can interact with it by writting commands.
 Here is the list of available commands: